LucasDelfino92/morrowindsharp/mw#.md

 [**Master Index (UMOPP Version)**](https://drive.google.com/file/d/1aBvsUnxWjyjotaOfw0tWpi0BaAsmbxEo/view?usp=sharing)
 Adds a new quest to find all ten Propylon Indices.
 The quest can be started by talking to Folms Mirel at the Guild of Mages in Caldera.
 Original plugin by Bethesda, with additional fixes by PikachunoTM.
 - Also install [**Better Propylon Teleport Script**](https://www.nexusmods.com/morrowind/mods/46364).
 The Warp Script for the Propylon Indices will now prompt you before teleporting.
+  - Rename the file to **Better Propylon Teleport Script** before installing it.
   - Hide **Better Propylon Teleport Warp.ESP**.

 [**Putting Power In Willpower**](https://drive.google.com/file/d/1WIl3mkdYCYrnndjYFEEuevLKw3YlsLqQ/view?usp=sharing)